 The Department aims to foster a climate of confidence in which victims feel supported enough to report sexual assault without any concern of retaliation or negative repercussions.
-In an attempt to gather information about perceptions of retaliation as they relate to sexual assault reporting, DoD compiled data from three sources.

-Given the challenges associated with interpreting these data, DoD sampled a number of domains to get as full a picture of this phenomenon as possible.
+Given the challenges associated with interpreting perceptions of retaliation, DoD sampled two domains to get as full a picture of this phenomenon as possible.
 Notably, these sources provide data on victims' perceptions of retaliation that do not necessarily align with actionable offenses that meet the elements of proof required for a charge of retaliation under the UCMJ.

-- 2016 DEOMI Organizational Climate Survey (DEOCS) - 2016 Workplace Gender Relations Survey (WGRA) - 2016 Military Investigation and Justice Experience Survey (MIJES)
+- 2017 DEOMI Organizational Climate Survey (DEOCS) - 2016 Workplace Gender Relations Survey (WGRA) - 2016 2017 Military Investigation and Justice Experience Survey (MIJES)

-A. 2016 DEOMI Organizational Climate Survey (DEOCS)
+A. 2017 DEOMI Organizational Climate Survey (DEOCS)